 The 3rd District Police Station, located at 801 Sligo Avenue in Silver Spring, serves Long Branch.
 Its planned relocation to the intersection of New Hampshire Avenue and US 29 will include upgraded work areas, essential security features, and a public meeting space.
-Police services in Long Branch had previously been supplemented by a temporary police substation located 8505 Piney Branch Road.
+Police services in Long Branch had previously been supplemented by a temporary police substation at 8505 Piney Branch Road.
 This station closed in 2012.

-- Establish a permanent police substation within the Long Branch Town Center area, using the CRT Zone Optional Method Density Incentive. - Ensure that development is designed to include Crime Prevention Through Environmental Design (CPTED) principles. - Support and improve crime prevention and community policing efforts, including neighborhood watches, education, and youth recreation activities and programs that focus on gang prevention. - Support the continuous evaluation of fire and rescue and emergency medical services at existing stations to provide for adequate and efficient services.
+- Ensure that development is designed to include Crime Prevention Through Environmental Design (CPTED) principles. - Support and improve crime prevention and community policing efforts, including neighborhood watches, education, and youth recreation activities and programs that focus on gang prevention. - Support the continuous evaluation of fire and rescue and emergency medical services at existing stations to provide for adequate and efficient services.